Ls-Dai/exercise-nlp/README.md

 1. Try a way to clean the database.
 For example, the non-sense words, the adjoined words.
 2. Robust function in my service.
 For example, input check.
+3. Make a more robust and readable data pipeline for model training and testing.